zxc307/GWAS_simulation_handbook/README.md

 ## Parameter Effects
 We've tested the following parameters in our simulation study.
 If you have more experience to share or any questions, please post via #Issues
 * Simulated region size
-We observed that simulating a large region led to a reduced relatedness.
+We compared simulation of chromosome 22 with chromosome 1, and observed that simulating a large region led to a reduced relatedness.
 This is due to the larger region's greater expectation of number of recombination events, resulting in increased genetic variability and, consequently, lower relatedness from simulation.
 A large region also covers more LD blocks and lead to a high precision in PCA analysis while analyzing ancestral information of simulated data
 * WF vs nonWF model
 We found nonWF model resulted in a slightly higher relatedness than WF model and more diversity of ancestry in simulated data.
 This is due to the multi-generation sampling after every mating generation.
 * Input sample size
-In our study, a larger input sample size reduced the difference in ancestry between simulated and referenced data.
+In our study, we tested input sample sizes of 30, 60 and 90.
+A larger input sample size reduces the difference in ancestry between simulated and referenced data.
 However, input sample size is irrelevant to the relatedness of simulated data.
 * Number of mating generations
 We tested 30, 100 and 300 mating generations in our study.
 We found 30 generations of mating is enough to create some diversity for simulated data.
 A longer mating generation covers more cumulative genetic randomness from recombination and mutation, and increases the difference in ancestry between simulated and referenced data.
-## Post Simulation Quality Control
 ## Files In This Github Repository
 [GBR.30list.txt](./GBR.30list.txt) contains 30 GBR family and individual IDs sampled from 1000-Genome data.
 [GBR.chr22.30.recode.vcf](./GBR.chr22.30.recode.vcf) a reference VCF file mentioned in [Simulation Examples](#simulation-examples)